American Tours & Travel Frequently Asked Questions

 How far in advance should I start planning my trip?

-Depending upon the size of the group, you should start planning between 9 months to one year prior to travel.
+Depending upon the size of the group, you should start planning for 9 months to one year prior to travel.
 This will allow you to take advantage of the best travel arrangements and hotel accommodations.
 Those who wait usually end up with the least desirable travel arrangements and hotel accommodations.

 What deadlines should I keep in mind when